azarkevich/TortoiseRally/README.md

 # TortoiseRally

-TortoiseRally is a (relatively) simple TortoiseSVN plugin, for integrate with [Rally Software ALM](https://www.rallydev.com/).
+TortoiseRally is a (relatively) simple TortoiseSVN/TortoiseGIT plugin, for integrate with [Rally Software ALM](https://www.rallydev.com/).

 A couple screenshots: